-- The extent to which the building relates to the character of its setting, contributes to the quality of adjoining open spaces, and avoids visual dominance. - The extent to which new large buildings retain reasonable visual privacy and daylighting for adjacent residential accommodation. - The extent to which plant and services (e.g. air conditioning and rubbish storage) iii. and their enclosure is integrated into the building design, screened from public view or otherwise treated to enhance the appearance of the building.
+- The extent to which the building relates to the character of its setting, contributes to the quality of adjoining open spaces, and avoids visual dominance. - ii.
+The extent to which new large buildings retain reasonable visual privacy and daylighting for adjacent residential accommodation. - The extent to which plant and services (e.g. air conditioning and rubbish storage) iii.